 5. Social media

 There are plenty of Facebook groups where people share job postings.
 On Facebook and other social media websites, you can also ask your connections to recommend the right coders for your software development job.
 Just specify the required technical skills, and CVs of trusted software experts will fly into your inbox.
+To attract more applicants, you may create an animation about your company and the benefits you provide to your workers to post on social platforms.

 Top 10 platforms to hire freelance developers